Behcet disease: aortitis

 Both renal arteries are involved at their origin, distally they both appear normal

-The coeliac axis is occluded, its branches are fed via the superior mesenteric artery, this artery is narrowed at its origin.
+The celiac axis is occluded, its branches are fed via the superior mesenteric artery, this artery is narrowed at its origin.

 The aortic bifurcation is patent with patent run-off to both lower limbs